Acosix/alfresco-keycloak/README.md

 mvn integration-test
 ```

-in the `docker-test` sub-module directly.
+in the `docker-test` sub-module directly (this requires the artifacts of the other modules to be present in the local Maven repository, e.g. after a previous `mvn clean install`).
 The Alfresco + Keycloak stack started that way will remain up and running until the `clean` target is executed on the project while the `tareget/classes/docker-compose.yaml` file is present in the sub-module.
 A run with the `clean` target will only stop the stack - in order to remove all persistent data and the images built for the stack, the `clean` target must be run with the additional profile `purge`.

 Running the Alfresco + Keycloak stack with the `docker-test` sub-module requires the presence of a Toolchain that provides a path where the `docker` binary can be found.
 The locally installed Docker versions also needs to support Docker Compose v2.